mdn/content/files/en-us/mdn/writing_guidelines/index.md

     - [Syntax sections](/en-US/docs/MDN/Writing_guidelines/Page_structures/Syntax_sections)

-      - : The syntax section of an MDN reference page contains a syntax box defining the exact syntax that a feature has.
+      - : The syntax section of a reference page on MDN Web Docs contains a syntax box defining the exact syntax of a feature.
 This article explains how to write syntax boxes for reference articles.

     - [Code examples](/en-US/docs/MDN/Writing_guidelines/Page_structures/Code_examples)